orbitdb/orbit-db-pinner/README.md

 ## Managing "Orbiter" access

+Orbiter will deny all pinning and unpinning requests by default.
+To allow a user to interact with Orbiter, the user's public key must be added to Orbiter's "allow" list.

 Access to Orbiter can be configured using the Voyager binary.

 To add an authorized public key to Orbiter: